-In the current financial year, the Company has adopted all the new and revised FRSs and INT FRSs issued by the ASC that are relevant to its operations and effective for annual periods beginning on or after 1 April 2022.
-The adoption of these new and revised FRSs and INT FRSs did not result in substantial changes to the Company's accounting policies and had no material effect on the amounts reported for the current or prior financial years.
+In the current financial period, the company has adopted all the new and revised FRSs and INT FRSs issued by the ASC that are relevant to its operations and effective for annual periods beginning on or after 1 April 2022.
+The adoption of these new/revised FRSs did not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior financial years.

-b) Standards issued but not vet effective
+b) Standards issued but not yet effective